kora-projects/kora-docs/mkdocs/docs/en/documentation/database-common.md

 Let's look at creating an identity as a sequence of numbers using Postgres as an example, Kora suggests using the database mechanism [identity column](https://www.tutorialsteacher.com/postgresql/identity-column).

-An example table for such an entity would look like this:
+An example table for such a view would look like this:

 ```sql
 CREATE TABLE IF NOT EXISTS entities